wang2324/GlobalEnergy/README.md

 ## Presentation
 Presentation folder contains two files: PowerPoint and a YouTube link to the presentation video.
 The video is a general analysis of each energy source according to the visualized data.

+## Technical Report
+This report provides an overview of functional requirements to set up and compile the HTML files.
+Also, it introduces the system architecture and development platforms used in this project.
+In addition, the proposed visualizations are described in details.
+In the end, you can also find useful tips of how to start an interactive web design and complex data visualizations.